 Click relevant title below to expand for further information

-The administration of the school is delegated to the School Council.
-The Council is appointed by the Company Board of Directors and comprises nine members from surrounding SDA churches, the school principal and at least one representative from the Board of Directors.
-The School Council meets on a monthly basis during school term.
-To bring matters to the Board, please contact the principal who is also secretary of the Council.
+The administration of the school is delegated to the School Management Committee.
+The Committee is appointed by the Company Board of Directors and comprises nine members from surrounding SDA churches, the school principal and at least one representative from the Board of Directors.
+The School Management Committee meets six times a year.
+To bring matters to the Board, please contact the principal who is also secretary of the Committee.

 The New South Wales Board of Studies endorses our curriculum and all the courses that we offer are either Board prescribed or endorsed.
 Built into these courses are a range of learning styles that meet the needs of the majority of students.

 At Hurstville Adventist School, we value the involvement of parents in our school community, which further boosts support for your child.
-Please come along to our special events, including open days and parent-teacher nights.
-If you have a moment, please complete our school improvement survey.
+Please come along to our special events, including school tours and parent-teacher nights.

 Our Home and School Association is another way of becoming an integral part of our community.
 This is a committee of parents, teachers and friends selected by the Management Committee to support the function and administration of the school in a variety of ways.
 The Home and School Association: